skoji/gepub/README.md

 * See [issues](https://github.com/skoji/gepub/issues/) for known problems.

+If you are using GEPUB::Builder from your code and do not like its behaviour(e.g. the block inside is evaluated as inside the Builder instance), please consider using GEPUB::Book directly.

-**GEPUB::Builder will be obsolete in gepub 0.7.
+** GEPUB::Builder will be obsolete in gepub 0.7.
 GEPUB::Book#new will be enhanced instead of Builder DSL. **

 ## SYNOPSIS: